tmarkec/take_a_hike/TESTING.md

 |:-------:|:--------|
 | &check; | User name is displayed next to the logo
 | &check; | Navbar shows additional link for Profile
+| &check; | Clicking the Profile tab on the navbar loads the Profile page

 | Status | **Footer - User Logged Out/In**
 |:-------:|:--------|
 | &check; | Clicking the footer logo loads the home page
-| &check; | Clicking the LinkedIn, Facebook, Youtube, and Instagram/icons directs the user to relevant pages
+| &check; | Clicking the LinkedIn, Facebook, Youtube, and Instagram icons directs the user to relevant pages
 | &check; | Subscribe input field is displayed

 | Status | **Subscribe field**
 |:-------:|:--------|
 | &check; | No input not allowed
-| &check; | Standard email characters allowed
+| &check; | Only tandard email characters allowed
 | &check; | After submitting confirmation message is displayed to the user
+| &check; | User received subscription email

 | Status | **Home Page**
 |:-------:|:--------|
-| &check; | Users can get more insight about the author/owner through brief text, pictures and
+| &check; | Users receive basic knowledge about the website

 | Status | **Blog Page**
 |:-------:|:--------|
-| &check; | Shows the blog posts paginated by 6 posts and the prev/next button works as expected
+| &check; | Shows the blog posts paginated by 6 posts
+| &check; | Next and previous page buttons works as expected and leads user to next or prevoius page
+| &check; | Hovering on the title colour change indicating user that is clickable
-| &check; | Clicking on the post title user is redirected to a single post page
+| &check; | Clicking on the title user gets redirected to the single post page

 | Status | **Single post Page**
 |:-------:|:--------|
 | &check; | Shows the full content of the post
-| &check; | Shows a list of comments posted so far with numbers of likes, if any
+| &check; | Shows a list of comments posted so far
+| &check; | Shows a numbers of likes
+| &check; | If post not liked by user like button is not colored
+| &check; | When clicked like button on the post that user hasn't liked yet button will change color
+| &check; | If post was liked by the user like button is colored
+| &check; | When clicked like button on the post that user has liked already like button will go back to previous state/not colored
+| &check; | If post not liked by user like button is not coloured
+| &check; | Shows a numbers of likes
 | &check; | Comment box is only visible to registered users
 | &check; | Only register user can like post
+| &check; | Only register user can comment post
+| &check; | When post is commented, confirmation message is displayed to the user